 - a.
 DSWD Caraga no longer have stocks of laminated tarps.
 They only have 78 tents available, 5 Child Friendly Space tents, 5 Women Friendly Space tents, 50 folding beds, 2190 mosquito nets and 3000 various kits (family, hygiene and sleeping kits). - b.
 Provision of food, water for drinking, fuel, medicines, and temporary shelter are the immediate needs of the affected in island provinces.
-DSWD Caraga has sought the support of UNHCR to augment on the need for core relief items such as mosquito nets, solar lamps, plastic tarps and sheets that can be distributed to the affected families in Siargao and Dinagat islands.
+DSWD Caraga has sought the support of UNHCR to augment on the need for core relief items such as mosquito nets, solar lamps, plastic tarps and sheets that can be distributed to the affected families in Siargao and Dinagat islands. - c.

-- c.
 Many of the children in the visited evacuation centre also do not have proper clothing.
 IDPs were not able to bring household items such as bedding mats, blankets, and mosquito nets, which expose families and children to cold temperatures and mosquitoes.
 Thrash and other debris from the typhoon have also not been cleaned up yet in the evacuation centre. - d.
 IDPs were not able to bring household items such as bedding mats, blankets, and mosquito nets, which expose families and children to cold temperatures and mosquitoes.
-Trash and other debris from the typhoon has also not been cleaned up yet in the evacuation center.
+Trash and other debris from the typhoon have also not been cleaned up yet in the evacuation center.
 Provision of non-food items, kitchen sets, and other shelter NFI such as blankets, mats, and mosquito nets are recommended, particularly among those whose houses have been completely damaged, and those whose belongings have been washed away. - e.
 Potable water source remains a challenge in Siargao.
 Most families rely on water refilling stations as Water District sources are still not totally restored. - f.
 The price of water has increased from Php15 to Php50 per 20-liter water container.
 The price increase was attributed to the absence of electricity.
-All refilling stations are generator powered and using fuel which is also expensive in the island. - g.
-People specially those in island barangays in Siargao need Hygiene Kits support specially women and girls.
+All refilling stations are generator powered and using fuel which is also expensive in the island.

+People, especially those in island barangays in Siargao, need Hygiene Kits support specially women and girls.
 They have less access to market and most stores/shops in their locality are closed or no longer operating.

 - a.
 DSWD Caraga sent a letter to UNCHR Philippines and requested for humanitarian aid support.
 UNHCR unloaded 1,000 4x 5 meters plastic tarps, 200 4x50 meters plastic tarps, 1,000 units of solar lamps, and 1,000 mosquito nets.
-These core relief items are intended for Siargao and Dinagat Island province and for severely affected coastal barangays in the mainland. - b.
-Many private sectors and individual have provided support to the affected population.
+These core relief items are intended for Siargao and Dinagat Island province and for severely affected coastal barangays in the mainland.
+Due to the limited supplies of CRIs, DSWD has to strategize the distribution prioritizing the most affected areas and the extent of damage.
+They allocated CRIs per LGU based on the ratio of affected families only.
+In the municipalities of Dapa, Pilar, and Sta.
+Monica, the island barangays were prioritized by the LGUs to receive the CRIs. - b.
+Many private sectors and individual have provided support to the affected population. - c.
+UNHCR and its partner ACCORD provided some Core Relief Items (CRIs) containing varying non-food items such as plastic sheets, mosquito net, solar lanterns and hygiene kit.
+The variation was due to varying needs of the community.